2022-January & 2022-March combined report

 - Ray in front

-Refer to this clink for a trip report:
+Refer to this link for the trip report to there:

 https://mntviews.blogspot.com/2016/10/dicksonia-forest-ravine-nsw-blue-mts.html